lxgr-linux/pokete/wiki.md

 - Effect: None

 ### Plant attacks
-#### Special smell
+#### Special Smell
-Spreads a special smell that will make the enemy confused and very happy.
+Spreads a special smell that will make the enemy confused but very happy.

 - Type: [Plant](#types)
 - Minimum Level: 0